 Not having students come in for sick notes also helps to limit the spread of Influenza Like Illnesses (ILI) to students seeking treatment for other injuries or illnesses.
 It also helps to maintain student/professor communication as the context for determining whether course requirements are being met or not.

-- There is no need to contact your health care provider unless you have any of the following
+- There is no need to contact your health care provider unless you have any of the following symptoms or conditions:

 - A fever of 101 or greater for 3 or more days